Aš: 19th–20th centuries

 In 1937, the Sudeten German Party took over in Aš, led by Konrad Henlein, who for several years had worked in the town as a gym teacher.
 Henlein openly advocated the annexation of the Sudetenland territories to Nazi Germany, while Czech residents, mainly officials, were forced to leave the town.
 On 22 September 1938, a few days before the Munich Agreement, a Sudeten German Freikorps proclaimed a "Free State of Asch".
 Upon the German occupation of Czechoslovakia in October, according to the Agreement, Wehrmacht troops officially arrived, unopposed.
-By 1939 a German census counted a population of 23,123 in the town, with majority (12,502) of Protestants and significant minority (10,023) of Catholics.
+By 1939, a German census counted a population of 23,123 in the town, with majority (12,502) of Protestants and significant minority (10,023) of Catholics.
 From 1938 to 1945, Aš was administered as part of the Reichsgau Sudetenland.

-At the end of World War II, the town was occupied by U.S. Army forces on 20 April 1945.
+At the end of World War II, the town was occupied by the United States Army on 20 April 1945.
 Czech officials arrested 64 men on 7 June and took them to Bory Prison in Plzeň, where half of them perished Due to the Expulsion of Germans from Czechoslovakia in 1946 by the Beneš decrees, the town's population was reduced to "half of the pre-war number of inhabitants".
 A German expellee website states that 30,327 Germans have been expelled from March to November in 27 trains.
 In 1949, 3,000 expellees met in far away Rüdesheim am Rhein, to protest, stating that their area never was inhabited by Slavs other than as a tiny minority.

-The population shrank further in 1950 due to the establishment of the Iron Curtain and the Czechoslovak border fortifications during the Cold War, as the whole Aš district was included into the border zone which made many people move out.
-Because of the lowering number of inhabitants some houses remained uninhabited.
+The population shrank to just 10,000 by 1951 due to the establishment of the Iron Curtain and the border fortifications during the Cold War, as the whole Aš district was included into the border zone which made many people move out.
+Border controls became even stricter under pressure from Joseph Stalin in 1951, after a train containing 110 passengers smashed through the border barriers into Selb, West Germany.
+Czechoslovak citizens became unable to live in the town without special permits, the Border Guards erected numerous road blocks around the area, and the population fell under strict scrutiny from the StB.

+Because of the lowering number of inhabitants, some houses remained uninhabited.
 There was lack of money for their renovation and it was necessary to demolish them.
+The houses were replaced by thousands of new prefabricated apartment blocs in the 1960s and the 1970s.

+After the Velvet Revolution, the loosening of border restrictions resulted in an economic boom for the town in the 1990s.
+Numerous brothels, casinos, shopping centres, and gas stations were built near the border to cater to German tourists and shoppers seeking cheaper goods.
+Some of the town's streets, parks, historic buildings were reconstructed and restored in the 2000s.
+The rail route into Selb was reconnected in 2015.